How To Make Whiskey Taste Better: Enhance Your Sip

 Whiskey fans enjoy making their perfect drink through infusions.
 It’s a fun way to try new tastes and add a personal touch.
 Whether you want a slight change or a big new flavor, infusions can make your whiskey experience better.

-Mixing Techniques to Enhance Flavor
+5. Mix Techniques To Enhance Flavor

 Mixing whiskey can change how you enjoy it.
-Classic cocktails like the Old Fashioned and Manhattan add a touch of class.
+Classic whiskey cocktails like the Old Fashioned and Manhattan add a touch of class.
 For newbies, mixing whiskey with soda water in a Highball is a great start.

 Ginger ale is a favorite, especially over ginger beer, because it’s sweeter.
 Trying different mixers can bring out whiskey’s unique flavors.
 Cola, for example, highlights caramel notes, while coconut water adds honeyed sweetness.